fermyon/developer/toolkit/README.md

 ## Usage

-Run the script using the `v.X.X.X` format.
-Please note, the Spin versions you use must exist as a Spin release in the Spin GitHub repo:
+Run the script using the `vX.X.X` format.
+Please note, the Spin versions you use must exist as a Spin release in the Spin GitHub repo.

+**Note**: Use three number characters `vX.X.X` i.e. `v2.6.0`:

 ```bash
 # Assuming this repo is cloned to your home directory (as per the first example also)